s-nlp/AdaRAGUE/README.md

 # This is repository for AdaRAG experiments

-This repository contains all code to reproduce `article` and use needed method for your purposes.
+This repository contains all code to reproduce `AdaRAG` results and use needed method for your purposes.
 Repo has a following structure:

 ```plain
 data/ # all train and test dataset